-The Karakoram Highway (known informally as the KKH) is said to be the highest paved international road in the world, but at its peak at the China-Pakistan border it is only paved on the Chinese side.
-It's the road to paradise – if you like exploring the mountains, that is.
-It’s regarded as one of the world's hardest alpine climbs
+The Karakoram Highway (known informally as the KKH) is said to be the highest paved international road in the world running between Western China and Pakistan.
+It's the road to paradise if you like exploring the mountains.
+It’s once in a lifetime road trip for adventure lovers.

 The two-way road (known as Karakorum Highway and China-Pakistan Friendship Highway) is 1.300km (810 mi) long (Pakistan: 887 km (551 mi) and China: 413 km (257 mi), running through disputed Kashmir from Hassan Abdal (a small town near Rawalpindi and Islamabad) to Kashgar, in Xinjiang province, Western China.